 Please share with your local councillor, click here to find who that is.

 This model motion was written by:

-- Cllr Dr Pamela Buchan, a marine social scientist specialising in marine citizenship, Councillor in Plymouth, Vice Chair of Devon & Severn Inshore Fisheries and Conservation Authority, and duty holder at the Cattewater Harbour Commissioners.
+- Dr Pamela Buchan, a marine social scientist specialising in marine citizenship and former Councillor in Plymouth.
+She is Vice Chair of Devon & Severn Inshore Fisheries and Conservation Authority, and duty holder at the Cattewater Harbour Commissioners.

 - Emily Cunningham, a marine conservation specialist, NAAEE global 30 under 30 for environmental education, Board Member of a leading marine conservation organisation, and who formerly led the Local Government Association Coastal Special Interest Group.

 - Nicola Bridge, the Head of Ocean Advocacy and Engagement at the Ocean Conservation Trust, Chair of the Conservation Education Committee of the British and Irish Association of Zoos and Aquariums (BIAZA), and President of EMSEA (European Marine Science Educators).